-So why am I on top of a tower, overlooking the enormous reptile slithering down below me, like it has for more than 2,000 years?
+So why am I on top of a tower in a rain storm, overlooking the enormous reptile slithering down below me, like it has for more than 2,000 years?

 My pants are soaked and I’m beginning to rethink my decision to climb the slippery steps overlooking the twisting Serpent Mound in southern Ohio.
 But there it is, squiggling beneath me, like it did for a thousand years before America was supposedly “discovered.”
 Scientific dating shows it’s a contemporary of Aristotle.

 Serpent Mound is an effigy earthwork, built in the unmistakeable shape of a large snake.
-It’s the largest one in the world.
+It’s the biggest one in the world.
 1,348 feet long, it twists its way atop a plateau overlooking the river valley down below.
-The tail end of the mound coils up in a spiral; the mouth end opens up and seems to be devouring a large egg.
+The tail end of the mound coils up in a spiral; the mouth end opens up and seems to be devouring an enormous egg.

 Its shape can only truly be appreciated from high above, soaring like a bird.
 But since it’s pouring rain and I don’t have my drone with me, the best I can do is snap photos from the tower.